 It was also looking to maximise opportunities closer to home, with Dubai providing between $20 million and $30 million of revenue a month, and from across the Gulf, if economic sanctions on Iran are lifted under a rapprochement with the West.

 "Our business with Iran never closed totally but we are looking forward to seeing positive things turn out of the political situation.
 It has a lot of potential and we hope to be their first choice," Buamim said.

 However, he was less keen on Turkey, in part because of recent political turmoil.

-"At one stage, there were discussions with some partners in Turkey but, unfortunately, the situation doesn't warrant that," Buamim said, noting: "It's the economic side, the potential risk and because our partners who we were talking to didn't satisfy us enough."For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"At one stage, there were discussions with some partners in Turkey but, unfortunately, the situation doesn't warrant that," Buamim said, noting: "It's the economic side, the potential risk and because our partners who we were talking to didn't satisfy us enough."For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.